One client even submitted a Yelp review mentioning the difference in their skin after assessing their allergies and skincare product usage.

 Consider the following:

 At the very basic level, acne involves inflammation in the skin.
-Can there be connection between the two?
+Can there be connection between the allergies and acne?
 Perhaps!
 When inflammation occurs in the body, inflammation in the skin can take a little more effort to heal. ...Well, that’s my theory anyway!

 As your body reacts to an allergen entering your system in a certain way (like a histamine reaction to an environmental allergen entering through your nose) it is conceivable that the same allergen could also cause a reaction entering another part of your body (like through the top layer of your skin).

-Let's say that you're allergic to flowers...
+Let's say you're allergic to flowers.
 A skincare product heavy on floral botanicals could actually cause a slight reaction even if you're not orally or nasally ingesting the allergen.
-Although hives can occur, I’m referring to very slight allergic sensitivity in the skin's pores that could cause just enough inflammation to create a tiny bit of swelling, which then leads to the formation of a small pimple.
+Although hives can occur, I’m referring to very slight allergic sensitivity within the skin's pore linings that could cause just enough inflammation to create a tiny bit of swelling, which then leads to the formation of a small pimple.

-Inside your hair follicles, which are the pores that have your oil glands attached, dead skin cells mix together with your oil.
-Most of the time the majority of this mix gets pushed out by further oil production, while some gets stuck behind to make tiny blackheads.
-If the lining of the pore gets swollen enough by irritation for any reason, and if to add insult to injury there is a pore clogging ingredient getting in the way, oxygen could eventually run out of the pore -- when this happens, the bacteria deep inside get a chance to thrive and a pimple is formed.
+Inside your hair follicles, the pores where your oil glands are attached, dead skin cells mix together with your oil.
+Most of the time, the majority of this mix gets pushed out by further oil production, while some gets stuck behind to make tiny blackheads.
+If the lining of the pore gets swollen enough by irritation for any reason, and if, to add insult to injury, there is a pore clogging ingredient getting in the way accumulating molecule by molecule, oxygen could eventually run out -- when a pore becomes air-free, the bacteria deep inside get a chance to thrive and a pimple is formed.

 Source: Gluten Free Booty |